numerai/docs/office-hours-with-arbitrage/office-hours-recaps/ohwa-s01e11.md

 **Arbitrage:** You joined the tournament in August 2016, but how did you find out about Numerai?

 **Themicon:** I was looking for a really hard data science or machine learning program.
 I needed to find something similar to the work I do, so all of the toy models and things like that were just not doing it for me.
-So I was looking for something really hard, then I came across the Numerai tournament by a Medium post \(I think\).
+So I was looking for something really hard, then I came across the Numerai tournament by a blog post \(I think\).
 I thought, "hey this is really interesting, let's see if I can use something I learn from Numerai in my day job."

 **Arbitrage:** So let's change the order a little bit since you brought it up - what do you do for a living?